-Chicago's devotion to interdisciplinary inquiry is as old as the school itself.
-It grows out of our conviction that the law does not exist in a vacuum; we can understand the law and legal methods only if we understand both how the law affects the behavior of the society it governs and how the law reflects the values of that society.
+UChicago's devotion to interdisciplinary inquiry is as old as the school itself.
+It grows out of our conviction that the law does not exist in a vacuum.
+We can understand the law and legal methods only if we understand both how the law affects the behavior of the society it governs and how the law reflects the values of that society.
 For this reason, students do not study law as an autonomous discipline.
 Faculty draw students' attention to insights from the social sciences, the humanities, and the natural sciences beginning on the first day of class.
-Faculty members include historians, economists, philosphers, and political scientists, and each year several Law School classes are cross-listed with other departments of the University.
+The faculty includes historians, economists, philosophers, and political scientists, and each year several Law School classes are cross-listed with other departments of the University.
 While Law and Economics was the first interdisciplinary field for which the Law School became famous, our curriculum demonstrates that students and faculty forge ahead in many other disciplines as well.

 The University of Chicago Law School is the birthplace of Law and Economics.
 Many people say it began in 1933—the year both Aaron Director and Henry Simons offered courses in economics at the Law School—but it can really be traced back to the beginning of the school itself.
 Today, the Law School’s Coase-Sandor Institute for Law and Economics offers fellowships and awards for students and leads the Law and Economics workshop.

 The Law School offers an extremely broad and deep program of interdisciplinary study in law and philosophy, with attention to both the major historical figures and contemporary problems.
 "Elements of the Law" is a required 1L course, and there are a wide range of electives available to law students with philosophical interests during their second and third years of study.
 Three full-time members of the law faculty have significant interests in law and philosophy: Brian Leiter, Martha Nussbaum, and David Strauss.